Language

 A speech and language therapist can help where a child needs a detailed assessment or a specialist approach that the setting cannot provide.

-We work very closely with our ISEND partners and if a child is already known to ISEND Early Years they will be able to advise about referral to a speech and language therapist.
+We work very closely with our East Sussex Early Years Service partners and if a child is already known to East Sussex Early Years Service they will be able to advise about referral to a speech and language therapist.

 Settings, parents and carers are always welcome to ring in to our Therapy One Point if they need advice or think a child may need a referral.